vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 ## Per component mixin

-Alternatively it is possible to import a mixin directly to components in which it will be used.
+Alternatively it is possible to apply all the Vuelidate functionality to dedicated components via a mixin.

 ```vue
 <script>